aychedee/keteparaha/README.md

 -----

 The email module contains a imap client written to interact with gmail.
-This is especially useful if your organiation uses Google Apps and you're running tests against it.
+This is especially useful if you use Google Apps and you're running tests against it.